hanatos/vkdt/src/pipe/doc/readme.md

 note that in general it is more complicated than this: every external connection can potentially come with a region of interest and a context buffer. that means there will be two vulkan buffers associated with the connection.
-TODO: simple gaussian blur with context buffer
+TODO: show simple gaussian blur with context buffer

 ## connections